Getting to Coachella 2026: Arrival Guide

 Expect $80-150 for a ride that normally costs $15.
 The designated rideshare pickup area also involves a 15-20 minute walk from the exit.
 If you're doing rideshare, leave during the second-to-last act or wait 45 minutes after the festival ends for surge to drop.
 There is no in-between.

-Set your pickup pin precisely.
+Set your pickup pin carefully

 The rideshare lot GPS can be confusing with 10,000 people all requesting rides at once.
 Screenshot the exact pickup zone location beforehand.
 Have your driver call you instead of texting.
 Cell data gets spotty but calls usually work.